Automattic/cli-table/README.md

 CLI Table [![NPM Version](http://badge.fury.io/js/cli-table.svg)](http://badge.fury.io/js/cli-table) [![Build Status](https://secure.travis-ci.org/Automattic/cli-table.svg)](http://travis-ci.org/Automattic/cli-table)
 =========

+This repository is just a fork of the cli-table module, add support for CJK characters.

 This utility allows you to render unicode-aided tables on the command line from your node.js scripts.